DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/argument-axis.md

 ### ArgumentAxis.LabelProps

-Describes properties passed to a component that renders the axis label.
+Describes properties passed to a component that renders the axis's label.

 Field | Type | Description
 ------|------|------------